From Scarce Functional Labels to Label-Aware Generation in Homologous Protein Families: Materials and Methods

 \subsubsection{Chorismate Mutase}

 Chorismate Mutases (CM, Pfam accession: PF01817)~\cite{kast1996exploring} are enzymes that catalyze the conversion of chorismate to prephenate, a key step in the biosynthetic pathway for phenylalanine and tyrosine.
-We used functional data from~\cite{russ2020evolution}, in which the authors compile a set of 1{,}130 sequences that were experimentally tested for activity.
+We used functional data from~\cite{russ2020evolution} and~\cite{netti2026expanding}, in which the authors compile a set of, respectively, 1{,}130 and 4{,}892 sequences that were experimentally tested for activity.
 Each sequence is annotated with a binary label indicating its \textit{in vivo} functionality in \textit{E.~coli}.
-From this dataset, we constructed training and test sets with a maximum of 70\% pairwise sequence identity.
-The resulting splits contain 529 training sequences and 363 test sequences.
-The distribution of functional labels is shown in Fig.~\ref{fig:class abundance CM}.
+From this dataset, we constructed several training and test sets with a maximum of 70\% pairwise sequence identity.
+The distribution of functional labels is shown in SI, Fig.~\ref{fig:class abundance CM}.